CS2103JAN2017-W13-B1/main/docs/DeveloperGuide.md

 1a.
 The list is empty due to no undone task

-1a1. µTask notifies the user that no task is undone.
+> 1a1. µTask notifies the user that no task is undone. <br>
-Use case ends
+> Use case ends

 #### Use case: Rescheduling a task